 There is currently no cure for MS but there are a number of treatments that can help.

-Relapsing remitting MS and secondary progressive MS can be treated with disease-modifying drugs.
-These are designed to slow the progression of the disease and reduce the number of relapses.
-But they are not suitable for all people with MS.
+Relapsing remitting MS can be treated with disease-modifying drugs.
+These are designed to reduce the number of relapses someone has.
+They may also be able to slow the progression of MS. But they are not suitable for all people with MS.

-There are also a wide range of treatments, including steroid injections and physiotherapy, that can help relieve symptoms and make day-to-day living easier.
+There are also a wide range of treatments, including physiotherapy, that can help relieve symptoms and make day-to-day living easier.
+Steroids can also be used to speed up recovery from relapses.

-Read more about the treatment of multiple sclerosis.
+Find out more about the treatment of multiple sclerosis

 MS is known as an autoimmune condition.
 This is where something goes wrong with the immune system (the body’s defence against infection) and it mistakenly attacks healthy body tissue – in this case, the myelin covering of nerves.